 John Cleese remembers performing the "Dead Parrot Sketch" live, and, as a laugh, Michael Palin changed the script in order to try to get Cleese to start Corpsing.
 He succeeded (rather than, when asked if a slug can talk, answering "not really", he said "well, it mutters a bit"), and Cleese laughed so hard he forgot where they were.
 He asked the audience, all of whom shouted the next lines back at him, making him think "what's the point?"

-Special Effect Failure: "Salad Days" features several, such as John Cleese's "hands" being blatantly severed before the piano gets smashed on them, and the woman whose head is knocked off by a ladder clearly being a mannequin.
+Special Effect Failure: "Salad Days" features several, such as John Cleese's "hands" being blatantly severed before the piano gets smashed on them, and the woman whose head is knocked off by a piano keyboard clearly being a mannequin.
 This only adds to the humor, and was probably intentional (in addition, there were obviously budget constraints as well).